ripple/opensource.ripple.com/docs/xls-96-confidential-transfers/concepts/confidential-transfers.md

 - **Spending Balance:** A stable balance used to generate proofs for outgoing transactions.
 - **Inbox Balance:** Receives all incoming confidential transfers.

 When a holder receives a confidential transfer, the amount goes into their inbox.
 Before it can be spent, the holder must merge it into their spending balance using the [ConfidentialMPTMergeInbox transaction][].
-If a merge is not explicitly performed, incoming funds accumulate in the inbox, remaining safe but unable to be spent until consolidated into the spending balance.
+If a merge is not explicitly performed, incoming funds accumulate in the inbox, remaining safe but unspendable until consolidated into the spending balance.

 After a merge, the inbox is reset to a deterministic "encrypted zero" value.
-This zero value is a valid ElGamal ciphertext that represents zero but is indistinguishable from other ciphertexts to observers without the private key.
+This zero value is a valid ElGamal ciphertext that represents zero, but is indistinguishable from other ciphertexts to observers without the private key.

 #### Version Counter